bruna-campos/Instacart_Python/README.md

 ## Data set:
 Source: "The Instacart Online Grocery Shopping Dataset 2017”, Accessed via [Kaggle](www.instacart.com/datasets/grocery-shopping-2017) on 25.08.2023.
-Note: Due to confidentaialuity, the 'customer' and 'prices' data were fabricated for the purpose of this exercise.
+Note: Due to confidentiality, the 'customer' and 'prices' data were fabricated for the purpose of this exercise.

 ## Folder structure:
 1. Project Management